Elliot S! Maggin, Richard E. Hughes to Receive 2016 Bill Finger Award

 "Once again, I asked on my blog for suggestions of worthy recipients," Evanier explains.
 "We wound up with a lot of worthy names from which to choose, but these two seemed the worthiest."

-The Bill Finger Award was instituted in 2005 at the instigation of comic book legend Jerry Robinson.
+The Bill Finger Award was created in 2005 on the suggestion of comic book legend Jerry Robinson.
 "The premise of this award is to recognize writers for a body of work that has not received its rightful reward and/or recognition," Evanier explains.
-"That was what Jerry Robinson intended as his way of remembering his friend, Bill Finger.
-Bill is still kind of the industry poster boy for writers not receiving proper reward or recognition."
-Evanier will present the awards at the 2014 Comic-Con International, assisted by Bill Finger's granddaughter, Athena Finger.
+"Even though the late Bill Finger now finally receives recognition for his role in the creation of Batman, he’s still the industry poster boy for writers not receiving proper reward or recognition."
+Evanier will present the awards during the Eisner Awards ceremony on the evening of Friday, July 22 at the San Diego Hilton Bayfront.

 The Bill Finger Award honors the memory of William Finger (1914–1974), who was the first and, some say, most important writer of Batman.
 Many have called him the "unsung hero" of the character and have hailed his work not only on that iconic figure but on dozens of others, primarily for DC Comics.

 In addition to Evanier, the selection committee consists of Charles Kochman (executive editor at Harry N. Abrams, book publisher), comic book writer Kurt Busiek, artist/historian Jim Amash, cartoonist Scott Shaw!, and writer/editor Marv Wolfman.

 The major sponsor for the 2016 awards is DC Comics; supporting sponsors are Heritage Auctions and Maggie Thompson.

 The Finger Award falls under the auspices of Comic-Con International: San Diego and is administered by Jackie Estrada.

 2013: Steve Gerber, Don Rosa